|Period:||Semester 1, Block I, II||Hours of study:||24:00 hrs|

 - No Honours Class

-The Capstone cases course is intended to integrate the previous courses and allow students to deepen and apply their insights in a ‘Living Case’.
-For this we will work closely with a relevant company.
-In a series of visits with company presentations and interview sessions, student teams will analyze real multi-faceted business issues in which ICT plays a central role.
-Based on their findings and supplementary research they will then present their results to the company’s management.
+The Capstone cases course is intended to integrate the previous courses and allow students to deepen and apply their insights in a ‘Living Case’, i.e. applying it to solving a real problem in a real company.
+For this we will strive to work closely with a relevant, existing company, or present a realistic “virtual” company.
+In a series of company presentations (and, if possible, visits) and interview sessions, student teams will analyze real multi-faceted business issues in which ICT plays a central role.
+Based on their findings and supplementary research they will then present their results to the company’s management, who will judge the results in terms on quality, completeness, practical applicability and S.M.A.R.T. terms.

-Deepen and apply students’ insights in ICT related issues in “real life” situations.
+Deepen and apply students’ insights in ICT related issues in “real life” company situations.

 Detailed table of contents can be found in blackboard.